-Sales through distributors accounted for 65% of our net sales in fiscal 2005, and 65% of our net sales in the first quarter of fiscal 2006.
-Our two largest distributors together accounted for approximately 25% of our net sales in fiscal 2005 and 24% of our net sales in the first quarter of fiscal 2006.
+Sales through distributors accounted for approximately 65% of our net sales in fiscal 2005 and approximately 64% for the first nine months of fiscal 2006.
+Our two largest distributors together accounted for approximately 25% of our net sales in fiscal 2005 and approximately 24% of our net sales in the first nine months of fiscal 2006.
 We do not have long-term agreements with our distributors and our distributors may terminate their relationships with us with little or no advanced notice.